 - Contact a personal injury lawyer

-According to the Centers for Disease Control and Prevention (CDC), anyone bitten by a dog can potentially contract rabies, a deadly disease for which there is no cure.
+According to the CDC, anyone bitten by a dog can potentially contract rabies, a deadly disease for which there is no cure.
 Hence, contacting animal control and the police can be important, especially if a dog seems sick or aggressive.
 You may need to find out whether the dog that attacked you has a current rabies vaccine record.
 If not, you may need rabies shots.

 Laborde Earles Injury Lawyers Can Fight for Your Rights

 If you have a case against a negligent dog owner, we can work hard to help you recover compensation via an insurance settlement.
 However, in cases where an out-of-court settlement may not produce the result you need, we can take your case to trial and fight for adequate and comprehensive compensation on your behalf.

 Getting your due from a negligent dog owner can be challenging.
 However, Laborde Earles Injury Lawyers can be by your side every step of the way.
 We can protect your legal rights, gather the necessary evidence to prove your claim, and fight strongly for what you may deserve.

 Dog attacks can be physically, emotionally, and financially challenging for victims.
 However, you are not powerless.
 If someone else’s negligence caused your suffering and expenses, they should pay for your damages and we can help you hold them to account.

 Call us today for a free consultation.
 The sooner you call, the sooner we can start working on your case.